 Initialization: An object has a home base (a node) that is known to every node.
-All requests (accesses to the shared object) are routed through the home base.
+All requests (accesses to the shared object) are routed through the home base v acquires a lock at the home base, receives object.

 Accessing Object: (by node v)